 Based on the dietary habits of its nearest living relative, the big-headed Amazon river turtle, scientists believe that S. geographica may have been responsible for dispersing the seeds of various plants throughout its South American wetland home.

 Stupendemys geographica lived in a giant wetland that covered much of modern South America from around 13 million years ago to about 5 million years ago, during the Miocene era and into the Pliocene era.
 The first S. geographica specimen, described in 1972, was unearthed in Venezuela.
 Researchers discovered subsequent specimens in Venezuela, and later in Colombia, Peru, and Brazil.

 Wetlands covered much of the continent before the waters receded to the Amazon and Orinoco river basins.
 These waterways were expansive and interconnected.
-Researchers believe that such a habitat was able to support the growth not only of huge individuals, but of entire species as a whole.
+Researchers believe that such habitat was able to support the growth not only of huge individuals but of entire species as a whole.
 Many species that lived in the area at the time were enormous, including the Stupendemys.
-Fossils of prehistoric giants have been found over wide-ranging areas of South America where the wetlands once were.
+Fossils of prehistoric giants have been found over wide-ranging regions in South America where the wetlands once were.

 Threats and Predators

 One of the factors thought to have affected the size of the Stupendemys is its interaction with predators.
 S. geographica shared a habitat with giant crocodilians such as the Gryposuchus and the Purussaurus, These monsters could grow to be more than 10 meters in length.
 That’s about the size of a standard 72-passenger school bus!

 Fossil evidence demonstrates that these turtles bore the brunt of vicious attacks from those massive crocodilians.
 Some specimens had bite marks from predatory encounters.
 Another specimen found recently had a giant embedded tooth in the underside of its carapace.
 S. geographica had to evolve to great size as a means of survival for the species.